German data protection agency criticizes Austrian Ibiza video | DW | 20.05.2019

 Read more: Austria's far-right show their true colors

-Meanwhile, Austrian President Alexander Van der Bellen, whose center-right party, the People's Party (ÖVP), is currently ruling as part of a coalition with the FPÖ, called for fresh elections following a tumultuous 18-month reign.
+Meanwhile, Austrian President Alexander Van der Bellen has called for fresh elections following a tumultuous 18-month reign.

 "I plead for elections, if possible at the beginning of September," the president said in Vienna, while protesters gathered outside singing the Vengaboys' 1999 hit "We're Going to Ibiza!"